tuna-ercan/TeamNF_FuelShootCalculator_Rebuilt2026/README.md

 This project is a Python-based simulation tool that visualizes the trajectories of in-game objects such as fuel.
 Both air drag and the Magnus effect are calculated using numerical iteration methods.

 When you run the program, you can interactively modify the parameters from the panel next to the graph.
+We haven't yet calculated the C_L and C_D values ​​of the fuel; we saw similar results in our initial tests when we set C_L ~= 0 and C_D ~= 0.25.
+We reached this conclusion based on our own observations, and we plan to set up a more detailed testing system.

 I apologize for the lack of detailed documentation.
 If you have any questions, feel free to contact me via our Chiefdelphi topic.